The White Cockade by Charles A. Coulombe (Review)

 Also included is a fair amount of intriguing prose in the form of both preface and afterword by the poet himself, and a lengthy and laudatory introduction, which tells the story of the author’s early life.

-If I cannot judge how technically accomplished Coulombe’s poems are, may I still say that I am frequently moved by them?
+But if I cannot judge how technically accomplished Coulombe’s poems are, I may still declare how frequently I am moved by them!

 And, likewise, that these poems are richly evocative of much that seems very important to me.